xbrowsersync/api/README.md

   db.createUser({ user: "xbrowsersyncdb", pwd: "[password]", roles: ["readWrite"] })
   ```

-You can then run the integration tests by running the following command:
+You can then run the end to end tests by running the following command:

-    $ npm run integrationtests
+    $ npm run e2etests

 ## Upgrading from an earlier version